erblast/oetteR/README.md

 # Prerequisites

 - [Pipes and the Tidyverse](http://r4ds.had.co.nz/)
 - Functional dataframe based modelling concepts as described in the R4DS book linked above.
-A package that I started out with is
- [`pipelearner`](https://github.com/drsimonj/pipelearner) and  [`twidlr`](https://github.com/drsimonj/twidlr).
-A lot of my code examples use these two packages and I even use them in some of my functions.
-They also have a nice tutorials on their github page and a great simple syntax that make it easy to get the advantages of dataframe based modelling concepts.
-Those two packages are great however there is a major disadvantage in my opinion.
- If you train a lot of models `pipelearner` will always store them in memory.
-R models tend to be very large so you quickly fill up your memory on weaker machines.
-Further you cannot train a model whithout defining some sort of test set.
-Which sometimes had me define a test set with one observation.
-So at the moment I still use `pipelearner` for its great syntax but tend to write my own modelling dataframes and to use the tools devloped by Max Kuhn `rsample` `recipes` and `caret`.
+A package that I started out with is [`pipelearner`](https://github.com/drsimonj/pipelearner) which provides an easy to use interface for modelling dataframes and I use it in some of my functions.
+However, `pipelearner` always stores the entire model inside the modelling df and you quickly run into memory issue so I tend to write my own modelling dataframes and to use the tools devloped by Max Kuhn `rsample` `recipes` and `caret`.
  - I generate a lot of my visual results as `html` and use `rmarkdown` to its full capacity.
 In my project folder I usually have one folder for `Rmd` and one for `html` files.
 I have one `Rmd` file for each step in my workflow and all resulting `hmtl`s are rendered to the `html` folder.
 I have one `execute.R` file in the parent project folder which triggers rendering of all `Rmds`.